vatesfr/xen-orchestra/docs/manage_infrastructure.md

 ### Remove a host from a existing pool

-To remove one host from a pool, you can go to Advanced in the host page, and click on "detach"
+To remove one host from a pool, you can go to the "Advanced" tab of the host page, and click on "Detach"

 ![](./assets/detach-host.png)

 :::warning

-- Detach a host will remove all your VM put in the Local Storage, and reboot the host.
+- Detach a host will remove all your VM disks stored in the Local Storage, and reboot the host.
-- The host you want to remove must be a slave, not the master !
+- The host you want to remove must be a slave, not the master!
 :::

 ## Visualizations